-Table 28: EPHP project list for the short term
+Table 25: EPHP project list for the short term

-4.1.3.3.
-Affordable housing programme
+4.1.3.3 Social housing

 The increasing housing challenges of a rapidly growing city such as Cape Town cannot be met by an administration that operates in isolation.
-The City recognises the importance of close collaboration and partnerships with various stakeholders, such as SHIs, other development agencies (ODAs), the WCG Department of Infrastructure and Social Housing Regulatory Authority (SHRA).
-Therefore, the City does not only play the role of developer, but also as enabler or facilitator of housing development, as is the case with the provision of affordable housing primarily through the development of social housing.
+The City recognises the importance of close collaboration and partnerships with various stakeholders, such as SHIs, other development agencies, the WCG Department of Human Settlements and Social Housing Regulatory Authority (SHRA).
+Therefore, the City does not only play the role of developer, but also as enabler or facilitator of housing development, as is the case with the provision of social housing.

 Social housing is the term used to define subsidised rental housing in South Africa.
 In terms of the Social Housing Act, Act 16 of 2008, independent SHIs receive grant and subsidy funding to build and manage affordable rental housing for a targeted income group earning between R1 850 and R22 000 per month as from 1 April 2022.
-The role of the City is to provide SHIs or ODAs with support and assistance - specifically with regard to access to institutional housing subsidies and suitable land - to facilitate specific social housing developments.
+Through a partnership agreement with selected SHIs, the City provides them with support and assistance - specifically with regard to access to institutional housing subsidies and suitable land - to facilitate specific social housing developments.

 As highlighted in the contextual analysis, Cape Town's property market context and household income trends mean that well-located, affordable rental housing is critically important.
 Affordable rental housing ensures that multiple households will benefit from one development over the long run, while ensuring affordability over time to low- and lower-middle income households.
 Social housing is also strategically important for the City, as it is the only government-subsidised housing programme that enables high-density affordable housing.
-Strategically, utilising this programme would also allow the City to further enable urban regeneration and spatial and transit-oriented development aims.
+Strategically utilising this programme would also allow the City to further enable urban regeneration, and spatial and transit-oriented development aims.
 Considering the high land costs in the City of Cape Town, being able to maximise units from a well-located parcel of land is very important.
 SHIs are also specialists in managing affordable rental housing and as with ODAs, are regulated by the SHRA, which means that the City does not bear any management or regulatory burden.
 Social housing is therefore a critically important programme for the City, and will be one of the main focus areas going forward.